 And it’s a good sign that he is turned off the idea of family and prefers to be alone.

-Or…he sees married men and talks down at them, like they are less than him, and are stupid, or dumb for making the choice to be married – then you know this man identifies strongly with being detached and un-invested in anything that is vulnerable or requires emotional energy.
+He may see other men as dumb for making the choice to be married.
+If this is the case, then you know this man identifies strongly with being detached and un-invested in anything that is vulnerable or requires emotional energy.